tr1ckydev/spotifly/README.md

   Fetch the lyrics of the provided track id through the [`Musixmatch`](#musixmatch-module) module.

+  If you want to fetch lyrics directly from Spotify, see [`getTrackColorLyrics`](#gettrackcolorlyricsid-string-imgurl-string-promisespotifycolorlyrics).

 - ### `extractImageColors(...urls: string[])`: [*`Promise<SpotifyExtractedColors>`*](https://github.com/tr1ckydev/spotifly/blob/main/src/types/extractedColors.ts)

   Extract raw, dark and light colors from the provided urls of images using Spotify API.

 > The following functions require cookies to work.
-How to get your Spotify cookies ?
+[How to get your Spotify cookies ?](#-how-to-get-your-spotify-cookies-)

 - ### `getMyProfile()`: [*`Promise<SpotifyMyProfile>`*](https://github.com/tr1ckydev/spotifly/blob/main/src/types/myProfile.ts)